Value converters (pipes)

 Upside Down Text Converter

-Flips the text upside down.
+Flips text upside down.

 import { valueConverter } from 'aurelia';